jogleasonjr/particle-hc-sr04/README.md

 ## Note

-You'll need to power the HC-SR04 externally with 5V.
+* You'll need to power the HC-SR04 externally with 5V.
 Undervolting it by using the Particle's 3.3V pin will interrupt the Particle's WiFi while we wait for the HC's trigger pin.
+* Make sure to share the ground wires between the Particle's GND pin and the 5V source for the HC-SR04

 ## Someday/maybe